dindustack/dindustack-portfolio/README.md

-My portfolio as a frontend developer using Nextjs, TypeScript, TailwindCSS AND GSAP
+My portfolio as a frontend developer using Nextjs, TypeScript, TailwindCSS and GSAP